top of page

 Assistant Professor

-I am a geoscientist with a multi-disciplinary background in physics, chemistry, environmental engineering and energy engineering.
+I am a geoscientist with a background in physics, chemistry, and engineering.

 I got my education in France, where I am from.
-After a PhD combining field geophysical monitoring, laboratory flow experiments and X-ray micro-CT imaging to study geochemical reactions and flow in a coastal carbonate aquifer (funded by TOTAL S.A.), I started using my experimental and image analysis skills to investigate similar processes in the context of CO2 storage in saline aquifers as a Postdoc at CNRS in France (EC FP7 project).
-I then joined Sally Benson's group at Stanford University to work as a Postdoc within the DOE-EFRC Center for Nanoscale Control of Geologic CO2.
+After a PhD combining field geophysical monitoring, laboratory flow experiments and X-ray micro-CT imaging to study geochemical reactions and flow in a coastal carbonate aquifer (funded by TOTAL S.A.), I started using my experimental and image analysis skills to investigate similar hydrogeochemical processes in the context of CO2 storage in saline aquifers as a Postdoc at CNRS in France (EC FP7 project).
+I then joined Sally Benson's group at Stanford University to work as a Postdoc for the DOE-EFRC Center for Nanoscale Control of Geologic CO2 and the Global Climate Energy Program (GCEP).

 Since 2019, I am an Assistant Professor of Hydrogeology in the Department of Geology at the University of Georgia.